gdjohnson/TK19/concepts/pragmatism.md

 > The pragmatic method is primarily a method of settling metaphysical disputes that otherwise might be interminable.
 Is the world one or many?—fated or free?—material or spiritual? [...]
 The pragmatic method in such cases is to try to interpret each notion by tracing its respective practical consequences.

-> Mr. Peirce, after pointing out that our beliefs are really rules for action, said that, to develop a thought's meaning, we need only determine what conduct is is fitted to produce: that conduct is for us its sole significance.
+> Mr. [[C.S.
+Peirce|Peirce]], after pointing out that our beliefs are really rules for action, said that, to develop a thought's meaning, we need only determine what conduct is is fitted to produce: that conduct is for us its sole significance.

-> "All realities influence our practice," [Peirce] wrote me, "and that influence is their meaning for us...
+> "All realities influence our practice," [[[C.S.
+Peirce|Peirce]]] wrote me, "and that influence is their meaning for us...
 In what respects would the world be different if this alternative or that were true?
 If I can find nothing that would be different, then the alternative has no sense.

 The pragmatic method is the "attitude of looking away from first things, principles, 'categories,' supposed necessities; and of looking towards last things, fruits, consequences, facts."